calumk/script-orchestra/README.md

 A minimal application for running scripts remotely, and seeing the output.

+> [!WARNING]
-> Very much a WIP - No auth yet.
+> Very much a beta - No auth yet, no versioning, no tests, no error handling, no logging, no security, no nothing.

+> [!NOTE]
 > Pull Requests welcome!

 ![splash image](splash.png)